 Creamy grits are a classic southern side dish.
 You often see them served with breakfast or sometimes at dinner with shrimp.
-Made from cornmeal, grits aren’t low carb friendly at all.
-But with a few tips and tricks, this Easy Cheese Cauliflower Grits recipe proves you can enjoy the velvety texture and rich flavor of grits while keeping your low carb lifestyle in tact.
+Made from cornmeal, grits aren’t low-carb at all.
+But, with a few tips and tricks, this Easy Cheese Cauliflower Grits recipe is a fantastic grain-free and keto-friendly option.

 Why make grits with cauliflower?

 Of course all those sides that go with bacon and eggs are generally full of carbs like home fries or my favorite creamy grits.
 But, grits don’t make the cut.

 Because traditional grits come from boiled cornmeal, a grain.
 And like most grains, cornmeal packs loads of carbs.
 This recipe for Easy Cheese Cauliflower Grits is my keto-friendly remake to cheese grits.

 Instead of using cornmeal, I substitute cauliflower rice for the grits, making this low-carb and keto-friendly.

 How many carbs are in cauliflower?

 One cup of cauliflower is much lower in carbs than one cup of grits.
 According to Fat Secret, a cup of cauliflower rice has about 5 grams of carbs.